Easy Meringue Cookies

 However, if you don’t want to bother with a piping bag, you can just plop the meringue on the parchment with a spoon.
 They may not look quite as pretty, but they will still taste great.

 This recipe for easy meringue cookies will work best when baked on a dry day.
 However, a little rain hasn’t ever stopped me from baking them.
 Just know they won’t last as long with the humidity.
-That just means they need to be eaten quicker.
+That just means they need to be eaten more quickly.

 They look beautiful on a Christmas cookie tray since they are a nice bright white against the typical browns of most cookies.
 If you are gifting these with other cookies, be sure to wrap these separately though.
 Otherwise, they will absorb moisture from the other cookies and not be crisp.